-REAR DOOR
+BACK DOOR

-Do not drive with the rear door open.
+Do not drive with the back door open.
 This could allow dangerous exhaust gases to be drawn into the vehicle.
 See "Precautions when starting and driving" in the "5.
 Starting and driving" section for exhaust gas.

 KEY OPERATION